Shin splints definition

 Shin splints are an overuse injury of the origin of the tibialis posterior muscles.
 There is micro-bleeding at the junction between the bone cover (periosteum) and muscle origin.
-Our posture just before we begin an exercise is a good springboard to encourage healing.
+Our posture before we begin exercising is a springboard to encourage healing.
 Optimising our posture supports the return from rest to exercise.
 Then you can establish shin splints recovery.
 You can supply the missing link between the initial healing stages of an injury like shin splints, normal (or even improved) function and performance.
 Find out more.

 What causes shin splints?

 Excessive running with faulty alignment in the lower leg is the most common cause.
 Shin splints, also known as medial tibial stress syndrome (MTSS), are an overuse injury.